-Your Company is required to maintain the cost records under sub-section (1) of Section 148 of the Companies Act, 2013 and accordingly all such accounts and records are duly made and maintained by the Company.
+Your Company is required to maintain the cost records under sub-section (1) of section 148 of the Companies Act, 2013 and accordingly all such accounts and records are duly made and maintained by the Company.
 Pursuant to Section 148 of the Companies Act, 2013 and the Companies (Cost Records and Audit) Rules, 2014 framed thereunder, the Board of Directors had appointed M/s.
 Chivilkar Solanki & Associates, Cost Accountants as Cost Auditors for FY 2019-20.

-The Board has proposed re-appointment of M/s.
-Chivilkar Solanki & Associates as cost auditors for FY 2020-21 for which they have conveyed their consent and confirmed their eligibility for appointment as Cost Auditors.
-The Board has recommended approval of the remuneration payable to Cost Auditors for FY 2020-21 and the proposal to that effect has been included in the Notice of AGM.
+M/s.
+Chivilkar Solanki & Associates have conveyed their consent and confirmed their eligibility for appointment as Cost Auditors.
+The Board has recommended to the Members, for seeking approval to the remuneration payable to the Cost Auditors for FY 2020-21.